MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/faq.md

 ---
 title: "🙋 FAQ"
 sidebar_position: 20
-description: "This FAQ page provides answers to common questions about our product.
-Learn more about features, compatibility, installation, and more."
+description: "This FAQ page helps you to get answers about our Web3 API, Streams, and product features, enhancing your API integration experience."
 ---

+This article is a Frequently Asked Questions (FAQ) page providing answers to common questions about the Moralis Streams API and its pricing, covering topics such as production status, pricing, configurations, and usage details.

 ## Is Streams API in production?